omribahumi/libvirt_metadata_api/README.md

         <!-- note that the userdata's indentation is safe,
-             just indent it as you would normally indent a YAML document. see utils/xml.py for more information -->
+             just indent it as you would normally indent a YAML document. see utils/xml.py for more information.
+You can also specify encoding="base64" as an attribute to the userdata tag and have the userdata formatted in base64 -->
         <userdata>
             #cloud-config
             disable_root: False